brightway-lca/brightway2-io/README.rst

 TODO:

-    * SimaPro CSV LCIA importer.
+    * Standardize to ecoinvent 3 biosphere.
     * SimaPro CSV: Default unit conversions
     * SimaPro CSV: Uncertainty values if `amount` is a formula?
     * US LCI: Subclass that fixes exchange names and adds `DUMMY` processes.